ThatOpen/engine_docs/README.md

 If you have any questions, you can also ask around in our [community](https://people.thatopen.com/).

+## 🤝 Want our help?
+Are you developing a project with our technology and would like our help?
+Apply now to join [That Open Accelerator Program](https://thatopen.com/accelerator)!

 ## Local development

 ### BEFORE YOU START